 High School Credit Courses

-For those students who have the prerequisite courses and meet eligibility criteria, high school credit courses are offered for Spanish I, Earth Science, Algebra I, and Geometry.
+For those students who have the prerequisite courses and meet eligibility criteria, high school credit courses are offered in World History, Spanish I, Geo-Science, Algebra I, and Geometry.
 Credit is dependent upon the final average and final exam score.

 - relating to real-world applications

 - going beyond minimum competencies